-Four Different types of Ketogenic Diet
+Four Different Types of Ketogenic Diet

 There are several versions of the ketogenic diet, including:

-- Standard ketogenic diet (SKD): This is the most common versions and the one I recommend if you are just starting.
+- Standard ketogenic diet (SKD): This is the most common version and the one I recommend if you are just starting.
 The rules are to consume 20-50 grams of net carbs per day.
 75% of your diet should come from fats and 20-25% from protein.

 - Cyclical ketogenic diet (CKD): means you alternate the carb intake during the week.
 You keep the carbs at a minimum for 5-6 days then, you have a few high carbs days.
 It comes under the name of “carb loading.”
 If in the low carb days you aim for less than 50g carbs in the load phase you consume about 500 grams of carbohydrates.

-This type is best for bodybuilders or athletes to help maximize the fat loss while building lean muscle mass.
+This type is best for bodybuilders or athletes to help maximize fat loss while building lean muscle mass.

 - High-protein ketogenic diet: This is remarkably similar to a standard ketogenic diet, except you include more.
-You can try eating 60% fat, 35% protein and 5% carbs.
+You can try eating 60% fat, 35% protein, and 5% carbs.